jbmattos/EsmamDS/experiments/README.md

 Such configuration is defined by the _baseline_ parameter.
 In the empirical evaluation, both configurations are considered separately.

 For each baseline, the EsmamDS was performed 30 times over each data set.
-The [script](https://github.com/jbmattos/EsmamDS/blob/icde2022/code/statistical_evaluation.py) to run the statistical evaluation procedure is provided in the [code folder](https://github.com/jbmattos/EsmamDS/tree/icde2022/code).
+The [statistical_evaluation.py](https://github.com/jbmattos/EsmamDS/blob/icde2022/code/statistical_evaluation.py) script to run the statistical evaluation procedure is provided in the [code folder](https://github.com/jbmattos/EsmamDS/tree/icde2022/code).

 ## EsmamDS hyper-parameters selection